IDEA-Research-Group/AMADEUS/README.md

 -k KEYWORD, --keyword KEYWORD

-	Keyword used to perform a manual CVE search on NVD
+	Keyword used to perform a manual CVE search on vulnerability databases

 -e  If the results from NVD must be an EXACT match of the

-	keywords or just contain them
+	Whether the results from databases must be an EXACT match of the keywords or just contain them

 -a  Launches NMAP to perform an automatic search of